3/24/20

 A brother and sister are packed off to stay with their grandfather in the family's old country home while the parents go off to the US.
 They figure out pretty quickly that the grandfather is becoming unable to cope, and might have to sell the house because he can no longer afford the upkeep (why the parents aren't involved in this decision making is beyond me; you'd think they'd have some interest in the old family house, but no.).
 So the kids set out to find the family treasure that's supposed to be hidden somewhere around the place, that no other generation of searching kids has ever found.

 Help comes their way in the form of a magical clock found in a junk store.
 The gold dolphin ornamenting the clock comes to life, and the kids learn that the dolphin and clock can send them back in time.
 So they visit the past of their family at various points in time, including a surprising visit to Australia to see their many times great uncle who immigrated there.
 They must prove that they have the qualities of character that the dolphin demands of them before they can find the Great Gold Dolphin, on whom the clock dolphin is modeled, and then their wishes will be granted.
-They are joined in their quest by another boy, who's father is a lost explorer, who they meet in the village who becomes their new very good friend in about five minutes.
+They are joined in their quest by another boy, the son of a lost explorer, who becomes their new very good friend in about five minutes.

 Of course they eventually do find the Great Gold Dolphin, and save the family house, bring their parents home (although this would have happened at some point in any event, so it seems a bit of a waste), and bring the lost explorer father home too.